 - Any USPs to stand out amongst competitors

-By breaking your product knowledge training down into microlearning like this, you’re able to deliver contextually relevant information.
+By breaking your product knowledge training down into microlearning like this, you're able to deliver relevant information much easier.
 Microlearning is also perfect for mobile learning practices that build knowledge retention.
 This has been proven to be incredibly effective as mobile training for millennial and Gen Z employees.

-Many SaaS companies like Typeform understand the importance of the time-to-value customers require from a product during onboarding.
-They also found that effective product training can reduce that time by as much as 70%!
+A SaaS company like Typeform understands the importance of the time-to-value customers requires from a product during onboarding.
+They also found that practical product training can reduce that time by as much as 70%!
 That means if you can deliver product knowledge training to your CS team, you can save valuable time and prevent customer churn.
-You’ll also see your customer onboarding costs decrease because they’ll need less time to get value from your SaaS product.
+You'll also see your customer onboarding costs decrease because they'll need less time to get value from your SaaS product.

 As CS is the gateway to customer success and the barrier to churn, they'll require the most product knowledge training.
 Similar to sales product knowledge training, you'll want to gather a set of resources to enable CS process success.

-Product knowledge training for SaaS companies doesn’t have to be difficult.
-And if you apply the practices above, you can get real value out of your training process.
-For even more ideas on how to leverage online training with your team, chat with us!
-Our experts have developed hundreds of solutions to create scalable growth for businesses like your own.
+Product knowledge training for SaaS companies doesn't have to be difficult.
+And if you apply the practices above, you can get real value out of your online training process.
+For even more ideas on leveraging online training with your team, start your FREE trial at Coassemble now and our experts will help guide you to create epic Saas training for your employees.